Juniper/jccm/readme.md

 - **Bastion Host Proxy Support:** Enables secure access to remote devices through a bastion host acting as a proxy.
 - **Auto Update Support:** Automatically checks for updates and applies them seamlessly.
 - **Password Vault:** Device access passwords can be securely stored in the vault and retrieved as needed without being exposed in the inventory file.
+- **CLI Command Shortcut:** Custom CLI command shortcuts can be added and accessed through the context menu of the remote shell terminal for the device.

 ## Bastion Host Proxy Support